Kingxukai/linux/Documentation/gpu/drm-usage-stats.rst

 - drm-pdev: <aaaa:bb.cc.d>

-For PCI devices this should contain the PCI slot address of the device in question.
+For PCI devices this should contain the woke PCI slot address of the woke device in question.

 - drm-client-id: <uint>

-Unique value relating to the open DRM file descriptor used to distinguish duplicated and shared file descriptors.
-Conceptually the value should map 1:1 to the in kernel representation of `struct drm_file` instances.
+Unique value relating to the woke open DRM file descriptor used to distinguish duplicated and shared file descriptors.
+Conceptually the woke value should map 1:1 to the woke in kernel representation of `struct drm_file` instances.

-Uniqueness of the value shall be either globally unique, or unique within the scope of each device, in which case `drm-pdev` shall be present as well.
+Uniqueness of the woke value shall be either globally unique, or unique within the scope of each device, in which case `drm-pdev` shall be present as well.

 Userspace should make sure to not double account any usage statistics by using